vercel/swr-site/pages/docs/middleware.en-US.md

 # Middleware

 <Callout emoji="✅">
-  Please update to the latest version (≥ 1.0.0) to use this option.
+  Please update to the latest version (≥ 1.0.0) to use this feature.
 </Callout>

 The `use` option is a new addition in SWR 1.0 that enables you to execute code before and after SWR hooks.